Amelia Watson (streamer)

 Watson Amelia (ワトソン・アメリア, Watoson Ameria), or more commonly Amelia Watson, is a VTuber affiliated with Hololive English.
-She is a member of Hololive English – Myth (stylized as HoloMyth), alongside Takanashi Kiara (小鳥遊キアラ), Mori Calliope, Ninomae Ina'nis (一伊那尓栖), and Gawr Gura.
+She is a member of Hololive English – Myth (stylized as HoloMyth), alongside Takanashi Kiara, Mori Calliope, Ninomae Ina'nis, and Gawr Gura.
 She debuted on September 13, 2020.
 Her livestreams focused on Let's Plays of games, including online first-person shooters, Elden Ring and Minecraft.
-On September 30, 2024, Watson stepped down from regular streaming activities, which was clarified to not be a "graduation" (retirement), and she will continue as an affiliate of Hololive.
+On September 30, 2024, Watson stepped down from regular streaming activities, which was clarified to not be a graduation, continuing as an affiliate of Hololive.
 As of September 2024, she has amassed 1.78 million subscribers.
 Outside of YouTube, Watson had a presence on TikTok and Twitch.

 Overview

 Amelia Watson's fictional lore describes her as a time-travelling detective.
 She shares her name with Dr. John Watson, Sherlock Holmes' confidant from the series of detective stories written by Arthur Conan Doyle.
 Her streams involve her sharing stories about her childhood, including incidents such as a head injury.
 Watson's personality has been described as "chaotic", "hectic", and "incoherent" compared to her co-members in HoloMyth.